dev-michael-schmidt/sudoku-solver/README.md

 #### Format
-Use dots to specify unknown cells in a plain text format.
+Use dots to specify unknown cells in a plain text format. include a space between each value.
 ```
 2 . . . . . .
 6 3
 . .
 6 5 8 3 . .
 9